 DJ King Flow interviews Tony Moxberg for Mixtape Addict 60.

 French DJ and producer DJ King Flow returns with another instalment of his weekly show Mixtape Addict, showcasing a brand-new playlist and an exclusive guest interview with Tony Moxberg.
-Broadcast on Scientific Sound Asia, a Vietnam-based international radio station and DJ agency, the episode stays true to its roots in underground hip-hop and lyrical authenticity.
+Broadcast on Scientific Sound Asia, a Vietnam-based international radio station, music news outlet, event promoter, and DJ agency, the episode stays true to its roots in underground hip-hop and lyrical authenticity.

 Throughout his career, he has collaborated with iconic figures such as Ras Kass, Tragedy Khadafi, O.C., Juicy J, and Khujo Goodie, bridging old school and new school while staying committed to DJ culture and real rap values.

-In 2015, he launched Mixtape Addict as a full platform for independent hip-hop.
+In 2015, he launched his hip hop radio show Mixtape Addict as a full platform for independent hip-hop.
 It has since grown to include The Mixtape Addict Report, a video interview series filmed across France, Canada, and the US, offering firsthand perspectives from MCs, DJs, and producers shaping the culture from the ground up.

 This week’s episode features Yonkers MC Tony Moxberg, whose sharp rhymes and grounded storytelling reflect the spirit of New York’s underground.
 His interview adds insight into the grind of independent artistry while DJ King Flow curates another powerful mix of unfiltered, lyrical hip-hop.